erikhyrkas/snakes/README.md

 ## Generate Data

 I used ollama with llama 3.1 to generate training data.
-Because I don't have a fancy streaming training setup, we are constrained by training data that fits into memory.
-Fortunately for me, I can fit a lot into memory.

 You can generate additional data using the command: